jlunder/chrysafly-projection/README.md

 # chrysalis
 This project is designed to be run on a Raspberry PI.
-It is interactive video component for chrysalis.
+It is the interactive video component for chrysalis.

 This project requires Python 3.6+ to run.
 It does not work with Python 2.7!
 Because the PI is set to use Python 2.7 by default you will probably need to update it to prefer Python3.
 See: https://learn.sparkfun.com/tutorials/python-programming-tutorial-getting-started-with-the-raspberry-pi/configure-your-pi